 The four RCPs considered in UKCP18 attempt to capture a range of potential alternative futures, spanning a range of outcomes, further guidance is available on the UKCP18 website.
 The real world may follow a different pathway altogether.
 The scientific community cannot reliably place probabilities on which scenario of greenhouse gas emissions is most likely.

-See Box 1 in UKCP18 Science Overview, (Lowe et al, 2018) for further guidance
+See Box 1 in UKCP18 Science Overview (Lowe et al, 2018) available on our Science reports page, for further guidance

 Estimated ranges for future climate are conditional